Highsnobiety

 Highsnobiety is a global fashion and lifestyle media brand founded in 2005 by David Fischer.
+The youth-focused company reviews fashion and lifestyle products, sells its own clothing lines, and advises other companies how to market fashion and lifestyle products.
-It was bought by German e-commerce giant Zalando in 2022.

-Highsnobiety is headquartered in Berlin and has offices in Amsterdam, London, Milan, New York, Los Angeles and Sydney.

-Highsnobiety has a digital-first publishing approach, with a multichannel presence.
+It was bought by Zalando in 2022.
+It is headquartered in Berlin and has offices in Amsterdam, London, Milan, New York, Los Angeles and Sydney.
+Highsnobiety has a digital-first publishing approach.
 The print magazine first launched in 2010, with quarterly issues published globally.

+Company activities

 Highsnobiety Shop, a multi-brand online fashion and lifestyle retailer, was launched in 2019.
 Highsnobiety launched their apparel collection in 2021.

 Since 2018, the brand publishes regular research papers in the fields of luxury and young consumer trends in collaboration with Boston Consulting Group.

 In 2021, Highsnobiety launched Gate Zero, a travel retail concept with locations in Zurich International Airport.
 In 2022, travel retail company Gebr.
 Heinemann announced a joint venture to expand the concept, beginning with a location at Copenhagen International Airport.

+In January 2024, Highsnobiety announced its long-term partnership with Lacoste and their plan to launch an "ultra-limited" edition L003 2K24 sneaker and a clothing line.